Hedwig of Silesia: Widow

 Hedwig and Henry had several daughters, though only one surviving son, Henry II the Pious, who succeeded his father as Duke of Silesia and Polish High Duke.
-The widow, however, had to witness the killing of her son, vainly awaiting the support of Emperor Frederick II, during the Mongol invasion of Poland at the Battle of Legnica (Wahlstatt) in 1241.
+The widow, however, had to witness the killing of her son, vainly awaiting the support of Emperor Frederick II, during the first Mongol invasion of Poland at the Battle of Legnica in 1241.
 The hopes for a re-united Poland were lost, and even Silesia fragmented into numerous Piast duchies under Henry II's sons.
 Hedwig and her daughter-in-law, Henry II's widow Anna of Bohemia, established a Benedictine abbey at the site of the battle in Legnickie Pole, settled with monks coming from Opatovice in Bohemia.

 Hedwig and Henry had lived very pious lives, and Hedwig had great zeal for her faith.
-She had supported her husband in donating the Augustinian provostry at Nowogród Bobrzański (Naumburg) and the commandery of the Knights Templar at Oleśnica Mała (Klein Oels).
+She had supported her husband in donating the Augustinian provostry at Nowogród Bobrzański and the commandery of the Knights Templar at Oleśnica Mała.
 Hedwig always helped the poor, the widows and the orphans, founded several hospitals for the sick and the lepers and donated all her fortune to the Church.
 She allowed no one to leave her uncomforted, and one time she spent ten weeks teaching the Our Father to a poor woman.
 According to legend, she went barefoot even in winter, and when she was urged by the Bishop of Wrocław to wear shoes, she carried them in her hands.
 On 15 October 1243, Hedwig died and was buried in Trzebnica Abbey with her husband, while relics of her are preserved at Andechs Abbey and St. Hedwig's Cathedral in Berlin.